SianC7/CNXSIA001_LAIDS_SOURCE_CODE/README.md

 # LAIDS: Lightweight AI-based Intrusion Detection Systems for Resource-Constrained Networks

 # Project Overview
-Low-resource networks, such as Internet of Things networks, face continuously evolving, sophisticated threats.
+Low-resource networks, such as Internet of Things networks, face continuously evolving and sophisticated threats.
 Traditional Intrusion Detection Systems (IDSs) have become inefficient, and AI-based approaches are often impractical due to their high computational demands.
 Thus there is a critical gap: the absence of lightweight AI-based IDSs that deliver high detection accuracy while remaining feasible for deployment in resource-constrained networks.
 This project aims to address this gap by designing and evaluating lightweight AI-IDS models that balance strong detection capabilities with low resource usage.
-Three core model architectures are explored: a baseline CNN, a PCA-CNN and an AE-MLP, which are trained and evaluated with the CICIDS2017 dataset.
+Three core model architectures are explored: a baseline 1D-CNN, a PCA-CNN and an AE-MLP, which are trained and evaluated with the CICIDS2017 dataset.
 These models, along with their quantised variants, are evaluated on their classification performance, resource efficiency and their ability to generalise to ’zero-day attacks’.

 The investigation is guided by these research questions:
 1. Can a PCA-CNN or AE-MLP IDS achieve higher resource efficiency than a baseline 1D-CNN IDS, while maintaining comparable or superior performance in a resource-constrained environment?